TL;DR: Lean User Tests – How to Find the Right Candidates

 What is Your Age?

 Here, we only wish to learn the rough age category.
-To my experience, most participants cheat about their age by a few years anyway.
+In my experience, most participants cheat about their age by a few years anyway.
 (Just like on every online dating site.)
 You shouldn’t ask for the exact birthday either because it may influence the conversion rate of the application form very negatively, as most people don’t actually put in their correct birthdays anyway.

 Which email address is best to get in touch with you?

 This email address should only be used for interview-related communication with the applicant and should not be abused for any marketing activities.
 You should be aware that some applicants will use special email addresses for certain applications, so they can identify a probable misuse easier.